Homepage > Education and Learning > Schools > Find a School > School Search

 Termly meetings are held between the SEN governor and the school SENCo.

 We recognise that all pupils have the right to be involved in making decisions and exercising choice in their education where that is possible.
 Students are encouraged to take part in Pupil Voice activities in school; to regularly evaluate their work and learning in lessons; attend review meetings and contribute to setting targets.
-Open dialogue between pupils and key adults is encouraged.
-There is a school council and pupil voice can be captured during, PSHE and at learning passport review meetings, at extra-curricular activities and clubs.
+Open dialogue between pupils and key adults, such as the class teacher, SENCO, Mr Atkins and designated staff is encouraged.
+Pupil Voice is carried out for each subject and gives children a chance to have their opinions and voices heard.

 We welcome parents to support us and parents are frequently asked to provide their views and feedback at Passport review meetings, annual review meetings and in parental surveys.

-We meet regularly with families to offer support and signpost services.
-The SENCo and Deputy SENCo work with families of students with SEND and other families to provide support and guidance.
+Where necessary, meetings take place with families to offer support and signpost services.
+The SENCO works with families of students with SEND and other families to provide support and guidance.
 Referrals are made to external services eg CAMHS, Early Help, SEND and Inclusion hub, Autism Outreach when required.
+Families can also request support through conversations with the Designated Safeguarding Lead, Mental Health and Wellbeing Lead, Principal or Class Teacher.

 Inclusion and accessibility

 All students are encouraged to take part in a wide range of extra-curricular clubs and activities and all clubs, activities and trips are available to all students.
-All students are encouraged to fully immerse themselves into the school life by participating in eg pastoral sessions, workshops, enrichment days, transition days, school productions, sports day, camps, residential trips.
+All students are encouraged to fully immerse themselves into the school life by participating in eg, enrichment days, transition days, school productions, sports day, residential trips, key sacramental preparation (Eucharist and Confirmation).
 Reasonable adjustments are made to facilitate any additional needs and no student is ever excluded from taking part in activities because of a special educational need or disability.

 In line with statutory guidance, the school has an Accessibility plan which is regularly reviewed to ensure that pupils are able to access the curriculum and the physical environment.
-All pupils, including those that have sensory or physical disabilities, have the opportunity to participate fully in all aspects of the life of the academy.
-Some pupils, with an EHC plan, receive support from a Teaching Assistant to access the buildings, practical subjects and the full range of learning opportunities thereby facilitating integration into the life of the academy.
-There have been modifications to the buildings in order to make the academy more accessible to those pupils with a physical disability.
-These improvements include ramps, handrails and disabled toilets.
+All pupils, including those that have sensory or physical disabilities, have the opportunity to participate fully in all aspects of the life of the school.
+Some pupils may receive support from a Teaching Assistant, or other member of staff, to access the buildings, practical subjects and the full range of learning opportunities thereby facilitating integration into the life of the school.
+Where needed, classes have been relocated within the school in order to ensure that children with medical needs or disabilities have access to specific amenities of the school, such as toilets, Computer room, hall and playground.

-The school is fully accessible with yellow strips on stairs for visually impaired students, handrails and toilets for the disabled.
-There is a disabled parking spot marked and located next to Reception.
-Further educational equipment can also be obtained through the SEND department and the physical impaired service.
+The school is fully accessible with yellow strips on stairs for visually impaired students and handrails.
+Further educational equipment can also be obtained through the SEND department and the physical impaired service at Horton Lodge.

 Translators may be used as required to support EAL families.